-(A) The Chair of the Natural Gas Advisory Committee will be selected by the Executive Director of the Council.

-(B) The Chair may be called upon to report to the Executive Director of the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter.

-(C) The duties of the Chair will include presiding over Natural Gas Advisory Committee meetings, setting agendas for meetings, ensuring that detailed minutes of meetings are prepared and submitted to the Executive Director of the Council in a timely manner, and maintaining communication between the Committee and the Council's staff.

-(D) The Chair will certify detailed minutes of meetings of the Natural Gas Advisory Committee.
-The minutes should include time, date and place of meetings; a list of persons present at the meeting, including advisory committee members, staff, Council members, and members or the public who presented oral or written statements; an complete and accurate description summary of matters discussed, --conclusions reached, and actions taken; and, -persons invited to meet with the Committee, and persons in attendance.
-The minutes also will include copies of written statements made by members of the public, reports received, issued or approved by the Committee.
+- (A) The Chair of the System Analysis Advisory Committee will be selected by the Executive Director of the Council. - (B) The Chair may be called upon to report to the Executive Director of the Council on appropriate matters, including the Advisory Committee's progress on the tasks described in Part 3 of this Charter. - (C) The duties of the Chair will include presiding over System Analysis Advisory Committee meetings, setting agendas for such meetings, ensuring that detailed minutes of such meetings are prepared and submitted to the Executive Director of the Council in a timely manner, andmaintaining communication between the Committee and the Council's staff. - (D) The Chair will certify detailed minutes of meetings of the System Analysis Advisory Committee.
+The minutes should include time, date, and place of meetings; a list of persons present at the meeting, including advisory committee members, staff, Council members, and members of the public who presented oral or written statements; an accurate summary of matters discussed, conclusions reached, and actions taken; and copies of written statements made by members of the public, reports received, issued or approved by the Committee.
 Minutes of meetings will be prepared and released within ten days of the meeting, unless the Management Officer grants an extension.
-The Chair will distribute copies of the minutes to members of the Committee and other interested persons.post the minutes of each meeting on the Committee meeting agenda webpage.
+The Chair will post the minutes of each meeting on the Committee meeting agenda webpage.

-(E) Subcommittees or small workgroups of the Natural Gas Advisory Committee may be established by the Chair of the Committee to undertake particular aspects of the Committee's work.
-Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
+- (E) Subcommittees or small workgroups of the System Analysis Advisory Committee may be established by the Chair of the Committee to undertake particular aspects of the Committee'swork. - (F) Methods for organizing the work and procedures of the Committee must follow the scope of responsibilities assigned to the Committee by the Council.
 Council staff will make arrangements for Committee meetings and provide general support services.